Victor Robles Player Props: Nationals vs. Rays

 - Robles hit .221 with 10 doubles, two triples, six home runs and 17 walks.

-- In 17.4% of his 132 games a year ago, Robles drove in a run (23 times).
-He also had five games with multiple RBIs (3.8%), and three or more RBIs in two games.
+- Robles drove in a run in 17.4% of his 132 games last season, with more than one RBI in 3.8% of those games (five).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.